-- QOwnNotes stores notes directly to your note folder as markdown files
+- QOwnNotes stores notes to your note folder as markdown files

-- It can talk directly to your Nextcloud / ownCloud server to share notes
+- It can talk to your Nextcloud / ownCloud server to publicly share notes with other people

 - You can also access your note history and trash on your Nextcloud / ownCloud server via the QOwnNotesApi Nextcloud app

 - Todo lists on your Nextcloud / ownCloud server can be accessed from within QOwnNotes

 - QOwnNotes does not sync your notes and media / attachment files!

 - File syncing is a complex endeavor, there are already great file syncing solutions out there (see Nextcloud desktop sync client)

 - You own all your notes and media / attachment files!